-Chapter C of Part IV addresses the situation that data has been aggregated with other data, or has otherwise been processed so as to obtain derived data.
-Clarity needs to be achieved as to whether limitations following from third party rights with regard to the original data set still apply with regard to the derived data set, what are the legal consequences if the answer is yes, and whether
+Part IV, Chapter C, addresses the situation in which data has been aggregated with other data, or has otherwise been processed so as to obtain derived data.
+Clarity must be achieved as to whether limitations following from third-party rights with regard to the original data set still apply with regard to the derived data set, what the legal consequences are if the answer is yes, and whether any legal consequences with regard to the derived data set follow from the mere fact that the data set has been derived by way of wrongful processing activities.

-- any legal consequences with regard to the derived data set follow from the mere fact that the data set has been derived by way of wrongful processing activities. - e.
-Part V: Multi-State Issues.
+e.
+Part V. Multi-State Issues.
 Transactions and other activities in the data economy will, by their very nature, hardly ever occur within the confines of national borders.
-Accordingly, the last Part, without purporting to provide a complete set of choice of law or similar rules, provide some guidance as to the application of rules and doctrines of private international law to issues in the data economy.
+Accordingly, the last Part, without purporting to provide a complete set of choice-of-law or similar rules, provides some guidance as to the application of rules and doctrines of private international law to issues in the data economy.